 Even so, he seems to have purposefully presented himself to his subjects as a new Naram-Sin (r.
 2261-2224 BCE) of Akkad, the last great ruler of the Akkadian Empire.
 Ur-Nammu had also understood the value of linking his reign to that of the legendary Akkadian kings, but Shulgi went further in proclaiming himself a god, as Naram-Sin had also done, and signing his name to documents with the divine determinative.

 While his accomplishments were many, he still seems to have felt that he was merely carrying on the policies and building projects instituted by his father.
-The scholar Paul Kriwaczek writes:
+Scholar Paul Kriwaczek writes:

 Construction work on Ur-Nammu's ziggurats continued well into his son's reign, which left Shulgi with the problem of how to establish his own superhuman persona in his people's awareness.
 He chose to run.
 (156)

 In a single day, Shulgi ran from Nippur to Ur, a distance of 100 miles (160.9 kilometres), in order to officiate at the religious festivals in both cities, and then ran back from Ur to Nippur; completing a run of 200 miles (321.8 kilometres) in one day.
-His motivation in making the run is made clear in one of his inscriptions:
+His motivation in making the run is made clear in one of his best-known inscriptions, A Praise Poem of Shulgi:

 So that my name should be established for distant days and never fall into oblivion, that it leave not the mouth of men,